pefarrell/pefarrell.github.io/index.md

 <p>2025-11-12: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> will give a talk in the <a href="https://www.mff.cuni.cz/en/mathmac/seminar">mathematical modeling, applied analysis and computational mathematics</a> series at Charles University, Prague, Czechia.</p>

-<p>2025-11-10: I will serve as external PhD examiner for <a href="https://scholar.google.com/citations?user=eKC0C_8AAAAJ&hl=en">Alban Bloor Riley</a> at the University of Manchester.</p>

-<p>2025-11-04: Diego Alonso will give a talk on our work at the <a href="https://sites.usp.br/rcgi/events/etri/etri-2025/">Energy Transition Research & Innovation conference</a> in São Paulo, Brazil.</p>

 <h2 id="news">News</h2>

+<p>2025-11-10: I served as external PhD examiner for <a href="https://scholar.google.com/citations?user=eKC0C_8AAAAJ&hl=en">Alban Bloor Riley</a> at the University of Manchester.
+Congratulations!</p>

+<p>2025-11-04: Diego Alonso gave a talk on our work at the <a href="https://sites.usp.br/rcgi/events/etri/etri-2025/">Energy Transition Research & Innovation conference</a> in São Paulo, Brazil.</p>

 <p>2025-11-04: I gave an invited talk at the <a href="https://icms.ac.uk/activities/workshop/compass-computational-materials-science-and-mathematics-at-the-particle-and-atomistic-scales/">Computational Materials Science and Mathematics at the Particle and Atomistic Scales workshop at the ICMS</a>, organised by
 <a href="https://mbuze.github.io/">Maciej Buze</a>,